kubermatic/docs/content/kubermatic/v2.12/tutorials/01-create-project/_index.en.md

 +++
-title = "Create a new project" date = 2019-10-17T12:07:15+02:00
+title = "Create a New Project" date = 2019-10-17T12:07:15+02:00
 weight = 10
 pre = "<b></b>"
 +++

-## Create a new project
+## Create a New Project

 Clusters are assigned to projects, so in order to create a cluster, you must create a project first.
 In the Kubermatic dashboard, choose `Add Project`: